drupol/not-a-number.io/_posts/dev/2017-09-20-PHP-experimentations.md

 So, I learned to use [PHPSpec](https://github.com/phpspec/phpspec), and I wrote all the tests of the library using it.
 I really enjoyed it to, much better than what I was used to know.

-Leo and TagAttributes are using dynamically created methods and properties and some properties are functions, callbacks or better: Closures.
+Leo and TagAttributes are using dynamically created methods and properties and some properties are functions, callbacks or better: [Closures](http://php.net/manual/en/class.closure.php).

-All these new concepts of programming were bubbling in my head and thanks to TagAttributes, I've decided to externalize the library to create dynamic methods and properties into its own package: [DynamicObjects](https://github.com/drupol/dynamicobjects).
+All these new programming concepts were bubbling in my head and thanks to TagAttributes, I've decided to externalize the library to create dynamic methods and properties into its own package: [DynamicObjects](https://github.com/drupol/dynamicobjects).

 There were a couple of libraries around playing with these PHP magic methods, but none were good or complete enough for what I was looking for.
 DynamicObjects allows you to create and manage objects methods and properties.
 It comes in two flavors, as a PHP Trait, or as a PHP Class that you can extend.